 RATinG: Risk Adapted Therapy in Acute GvHD; Investigating the use of Lenzilumab for treating high-risk acute graft versus host disease following allogenic stem cell transplantation

-Chief Investigator: Dr Adrian Bloor
+Chief Investigator: Professor Adrian Bloor

 If you are a patient and interested in taking part in a clinical trial, please speak with your consultant who will be able to offer you further information and discuss whether it is suitable for you.
 A referral from your medical team would be required in order to consider you for treatment on a clinical trial.